12 Most Beautiful Waterfalls in Sydney and Beyond

 A short and easy 1 km trail through scenic bushland brings visitors to a panoramic viewing platform with beautiful views of the waterfall and the surrounding landscape.

-Dharawal National Park is a relatively unknown protected national park in the Illawarra region of New South Wales.
+Dharawal National Park is a protected national park in the Illawarra region of New South Wales.
+This small national park is home to a network of creeks, swamp areas, and heath vegetation.

 More information: Maddens Falls.